mwetherell/AzMigratePatches/README.md

 4. copy (overwrite) the DLLs

-5. start the asrgwy service:  Stop-Service asrgwy
+5. start the asrgwy service:  start-Service asrgwy

 that's it. if necessary do your housekeeping and restart your migrations jobs